I found a treasure trove of books, and I can’t wait to sort them all.

 New Books Are Great, But Have You Tried Old Books?

-The best part is the type of books I receive in the donation.
+The best part is the type of books I receive in the donations.
 I received at least 6 first editions and several books from the 1920’s to the 1940’s.
 One of the best books I received was a 1937 edition of Twenty Thousand Leagues Under the Sea and a 1950 edition of Leaves of Grass.
 I started developing a special collection for my archives.
 I keep most of the older books in this collection to be used as a reference copy.

-If you would like to know more about book project, check out out my library page.
+If you would like to know more about this book project, check out out my library page.